ubeccommon/ubec_interface/static/docs/guides/public-guide.md

 - **Stability** (Earth) for lasting relationships
 - **Transformation** (Fire) to create positive change

-This mirrors how nature worksâ€”you can't have a healthy forest by maximizing only sunlight, or only water, or only soil.
+This mirrors how nature works—you can't have a healthy forest by maximizing only sunlight, or only water, or only soil.
 You need all elements in balance.

 ---